High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Introduction

-where $H_{q}(.)$ is the Hermite polynomial of $q$-th order; for instance, for $q=3$ these procedures can be exploited to investigate local variation in Gaussian and non-Gaussian features (see \cite{rudjord2} and below for more discussion and details).
+where $H_{q}(\cdot)$ is the Hermite polynomial of $q$th order; for instance, for $q=3$ these processes could be exploited to investigate local variation in Gaussian and non-Gaussian features (see \cite{rudjord2} and below for more discussion and details).

-\subsection{Main Result}
+\subsection{Main result}

-The purpose of this paper is to study the asymptotic behaviour for the expected value of the Euler characteristic and other geometric functionals for the excursion regions of sequences of fields such as $\left\{ g_{j;q}(.)\right\} $, and to exploit these results to obtain excursion probabilities in nonGaussian circumstances.
-Indeed, on one hand these geometric functionals are of interest by themselves, as they provide the basis for implementing goodness-of-fit tests (compare \cite{matsubara}); on the other hand, they provide the clue for approximations of the excursion probabilities for $\left\{ g_{j;q}(.)\right\} ,$ by means of some weak convergence results we shall establish, in combination with some now classical arguments described in detail in the monograph \cite{RFG}.
+The purpose of this paper is to study the asymptotic behaviour for the expected value of the Euler characteristic and other geometric functionals for the excursion regions of sequences of fields such as $ \{ g_{j;q}(\cdot) \} $, and to exploit these results to obtain excursion probabilities in non-Gaussian circumstances.
+Indeed, on one hand these geometric functionals are of interest by themselves, as they provide the basis for implementing goodness-of-fit tests (compare~\cite {matsubara}); on the other hand, they provide the clue for approximations of the excursion probabilities for $ \{ g_{j;q}(\cdot) \} $, by means of some weak convergence results we shall establish, in combination with some now classical arguments described in detail in the monograph \cite{RFG}.

 It is important to stress that our results are obtained under a setting which is quite different from usual.
-In particular, the asymptotic theory is investigated in the high frequency sense, e.g. assuming that a single realization of a spherical random field is observed at higher and higher resolution as more and more refined experiments are implemented.
-This is the setting adopted in \cite{marpecbook}, see also \cite{anderes},\cite{steinm} for the related framework of fixed-domain asymptotics.
+In particular, the asymptotic theory is investigated in the high frequency sense, for example, assuming that a single realization of a spherical random field is observed at higher and higher resolution as more and more refined experiments are implemented.
+This is the setting adopted in \cite{marpecbook}; see also \cite{anderes,steinm} for the related framework of fixed-domain asymptotics.

-Because of the nature of high-frequency asymptotics, we cannot expect the finite-dimensional distributions of the processes we focus on to converge.
-This will require a more general notion of weak convergence, as developed for instance by \cite{davydov}, \cite{dudley}.
+Due to the nature of high-frequency asymptotics, we cannot expect the finite-dimensional distributions of the processes we focus on to converge.
+This will require a more general notion of weak convergence, as developed, for instance, by \cite{davydov,dudley}.
 By means of this, we shall indeed show how to evaluate asymptotically valid excursion probabilities, which provide a natural solution for hypothesis testing problems.
-Indeed, the main result of the paper, Theorem \ref{thm:exc:prob}, provides a very explicit bound for the excursion probabilities of nonGaussian fields such as (\ref{mainproc}), e.g.
+Indeed, the main result of the paper, Theorem~\ref{thm:exc:prob}, provides a very explicit bound for the excursion probabilities of non-Gaussian fields such as (\ref{mainproc}), for example,